-A chickpea dip, also known as hummus, is traditionally made with tahini, which is a sesame seed paste.
-Tahini, however, can be expensive or difficult to find.
-By roasting half of the chickpeas with cumin seeds before blending them, the dip still has that familiar nutty flavour.
+A chickpea dip, also known as hummus, is traditionally made with tahini which is a sesame seed paste.
+Tahini however can be expensive or difficult to find.
+By roasting half of the chickpeas with cumin seeds before blending them, the hummus still has a nutty flavour.

-- Preheat the oven to 180 °C and line a small baking tray with foil.
+1. Preheat the oven to 180 °c and line a small baking tray with foil.
 Pat chickpeas dry with paper towel.
 Place 1 of the tins of chickpeas with the garlic, 30 ml (2 tbsp) of the oil and cumin seeds in a large bowl and mix to coat the chickpeas.

-- Place roasted chickpeas with the oil and seasonings from the tray, in a large bowl.
-Add the remaining chickpeas and oil, ground cumin and lemon juice.
+3. Place roasted chickpeas with the oil and seasonings from the tray, in a large bowl.
+Add the remaining chickpeas, oil, ground cumin and lemon juice.
 Add 50 ml of the reserved liquid from the tin.
 Blend to form a chunky mixture and season to taste.
-Add more water if you prefer a smoother dip.
+Add more water, if you prefer a smoother dip.

-- Serve as part of a picnic or lunch with fresh veggie sticks like carrots, celery, cucumber, red pepper and snap peas.
-It is also delicious spread onto wholewheat pitas or any sandwich or as a dip for wholewheat pita wedges.
+4. Serve as part of a lunch with fresh veggies like carrots, celery, cucumber and green beans.
+It is also delicious spread onto bread, any sandwich or as a dip for wholewheat pita wedges.

-1. Refrigerate dip in an airtight container or glass jar for 4-5 days.
+1. Refrigerate dip in an airtight container for 4-5 days.

 2. If preferred, stir in a little plain low-fat yoghurt for a creamier dip.